bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * Implement authentication using JWT.

-**Reminder**: If students need help with an async activity, encourage them to attend Office Hours for help!
-If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.
+**Reminder:** If students need help with an async activity, encourage them to attend Office Hours.
+If they need more help, remind them that they can use Learning Assistants via the AskBCS bot.

+The following table contains a description of each lesson's portion of the module project and the corresponding key points that are taught:

 | Lesson           | Description                   | Key Points                                                                                          |
 | ---              | ---                           | ---                                                                                                 |